Sreeraj-nair/hello-world/README.md

 This method will be invoked by TestNG when all the suites have been run and you can inspect its parameters to access all the information on the run that was just completed.

-### Important Listeners in TestNG
+## Important Listeners in TestNG

-## 1. ITestListener
+## 1. ITestNGListener

 org.testng
-# Interface ITestNGListener
+### Interface ITestNGListener

 public interface ITestNGListener
-   This is a marker interface for all objects that can be passed as a -listener argument.
+   This is a marker interface for all objects that can be passed as a listener argument.

+## 2. ITestListener
+public interface ITestListener extends ITestNGListener

+Method details
+void onTestStart(ITestResult result)

+void onTestSuccess(ITestResult result)

+void onTestFailure(ITestResult result)

+void onTestSkipped(ITestResult result)

+void onTestFailedButWithinSuccessPercentage(ITestResult result)

+void onStart(ITestContext context)

+void onFinish(ITestContext context)